maarten-pennings/howto/c64functions/readme.md

 ```

 Even with the `*` and `/` annotation this is quite hard to read.
-So we chuncked the bytes per line and per variable.
+So I chunked the bytes per line and per variable and I added
-And we added annotation below the bytes (their meaning) and
+annotation below the bytes (their meaning) and
 above the bytes (flagged some addresses).
-We skipped the first half of the program.
+I skipped the first half of the program.

 ```txt
 :0863 69 08 8C 00 3A 00